 Berk's musical experiences have taken him across the globe, from Saint Peters Basilica, Vatican City with the Orchestra of the Americas, performing Mozart under the direction of Helmuth Rilling to Carnegie Hall with Maestro Valery Gergiev and Ravel's Bolero.
-He's taught and performed in Argentina, Austria, Brazil, Colombia, China, Czech Republic, Ecuador, Germany, Mexico, Netherlands, Peru, Philippines, Uruguay, and United States.
+He's taught and performed in Argentina, Austria, Brazil, Colombia, China, Croatia, The Czech Republic, Ecuador, Germany, Mexico, Netherlands, Peru, Philippines, Uruguay, and United States.
 From the eerie perplexity of the Orange Show Monument nestled in Houston’s East End to the sold out Toyota Center, Frankfurt's Bockenheimer Depot, and the Berlin Philharmonie — performances occur in venues ranging from abandoned bunkers, parks, and traditional concert halls.
-His collaborations are equally varied, having worked alongside musicians such as Joshua Bell, Josh Groban, Stevie Wonder, conductors Brad Lubman, Enno Poppe, Robert Spano, composers Beat Furrer, Philip Glass, Helmut Lachenmann, Alvin Lucier, actor Alexander Fehling, the Houston & Firelands symphonies, as well as director Heiner Goebbels.
+His collaborations are equally varied, having worked alongside musicians such as Joshua Bell, Josh Groban, conductors Brad Lubman, Enno Poppe, Robert Spano, composers Beat Furrer, Philip Glass, Helmut Lachenmann, Alvin Lucier, actor Alexander Fehling, the Houston & Firelands symphonies, as well as director Heiner Goebbels.

 In Europe Berk has performed in the Darmstadt Summer Course and with Ensemble Modern in the Cresc Biennale Frankfurt, Klangspuren Festival Schwaz, the Kurt Weill Festival, Playsonic Festival, Hessischer Rundfunk radio broadcasts, and other projects.
-He also worked regularly with the Staatstheater Mainz and Schauspiel Frankfurt (2017).
+He also worked regularly with the Staatstheater Mainz, Schauspiel Frankfurt and Sinfonieorchester Bad Nauheim (2017).
 A regular musician with contemporary music ensembles in Austria and Germany, Berk performed "Antipoden" for trombone and ensemble by Gerald Resch with Ensemble Zeitfluss in Vienna (October, 2016) and premiered Ulrich Rasche’s "Sieben gegen Theben/Antigone" in Frankfurt (February, 2017).
 While being rolled on a 3x4 draisine through Frankfurt Central Station, he made a solo appearance during Studio Libeskind's "One day in Life" concert series, performing Berio's "Sequenza V" (April, 2016).
 As a founding member of Mobile Beats Ensemble, a formation of alumni from the International Ensemble Modern Academy (2015/17), Berk will have the opportunity to invent many new projects in the future.

 Berk is a dedicated teacher and currently works as an Associate Instructor (AI) for the UC San Diego Department of Music.
 This position has given him the opportunity to teach many different courses, including hip hop, popular music, western music history, music in cognition, electronic music, and fundamental music theory.
 Prior to his position at UC San Diego, Berk worked as a freelance educator and music clinician in Houston Texas (2010-15) and Frankfurt Germany (2015-18).